General Planning Tips For Behavioral Neuroscience

 - If you want to take a class/classes that have not been pre-approved, complete the credit approval process.

-To help you get started on your search, here are some recommended programs for Behavioral Neuroscience.
+To help you get started on your search, see recommended programs for Behavioral Neuroscience.
 You might also review the recommendations for the following disciplines: